cfuchs981/catan-spectator/README.md

 ### File Format

 Each `.catan` file contains all publicly known information in the game.
-Therefore, each `.catan` file contains sufficient to 'replay' a game (from a spectator's point of view).
+Therefore, each `.catan` file contains sufficient information to 'replay' a game (from a spectator's point of view).

 The header begins with a version, and ends with `...CATAN!`.
 The game begins after that.